Discover the warm hospitality, rich culinary heritage and proud traditions that make up Dubai's vibrant culture.

 Dance: Visitors may be lucky to see men lined up in a row, performing Ayyala, holding thin bamboo canes and moving in sync to a percussive rhythm.
 Other forms of dance include Razfa, which often involves reciting lines of poetry and handling other objects, such as daggers or rifles.

-Poetry: Forms of poetry in the UAE have been influenced from both near and far, with many notable poets originating from the Emirates.
-Many poems are immortalised in a calligraphic style, bringing them to life with striking visuals and Nabati poetry is a key element of Emirati heritage.
+Poetry: Forms of poetry in the UAE have been influenced from both near and far, with several notable poets originating from the Emirates.
+Nabati poetry – also called Bedouin poetry or 'the people's poetry' – is a key element of Emirati heritage.
+Many poems are immortalised in a calligraphic style, bringing them to life with striking visuals.

 Eid: Eid Al Fitr and Eid Al Adha (both often shortened as “Eid”) are important religious holidays in the UAE and for Muslims across the world.
-During this time there is an emphasis on spending time with family, offering special eid greetings and providing charity to the poor and needy.
+During this season, there is an emphasis on spending time with family, offering special greetings and providing charity to the poor and needy.

 Ramadan: The ninth month of the Islamic calendar is a time dedicated to striving for purity and heightened spiritual awareness.
 For healthy adults, this involves fasting from dawn – following the suhoor meal – till dusk, when people break their fast for an evening meal, known as iftar.